Monday, 28 June 2021

 After my busy weekend of trains and Spa and Baby Shower, James and I got packed and set off northwards to Ullapool last Monday.
 We did a bit of grocery shopping and had a walk around the village when we arrived, and prepared for our visitors, Christine and Gerry, who arrived on Tuesday.

 Christine and Gerry know the north-west of Scotland very well, but have not spent a lot of time in Ullapool apart from passing through it, so we stayed fairly close to home during their visit.
 We went on a boat trip on the Shearwater, which is a two and a half hour trip out to and around the Summer Isles.
 It was tremendous.
 The skipper was very informative and we got a good look at one of the sea eagles through Gerry’s binoculars.
 The Summer Isles are beautiful at this time of year, covered in short green grass with sea caves and red rocks.
 We cruised around and got a good look at Tanera Mor which is currently undergoing development into a luxury tourist resort.
 It looks as if it’s being done in keeping with its surroundings which is good.
 On the way back towards Ullapool the skipper put the boat into full throttle because he had received reports of a pod of dolphins at the mouth of the loch.
 We slowed right down when we reached them and they were delightful, there must have been at least twenty dolphins leaping in and out of the water around the boat.
-What a bonus to our already very enjoyable boat tour!
+What a bonus on our already very enjoyable boat tour!

 The rest of the week flew by.
 We went on a drive to Lochinver along the coastal route via Achiltibuie from where we got a very good view of the Summer Isles again.
 We stopped at the Fisk Gallery which stocks crafts and paintings made within ten miles of it, and then had a light lunch sitting in the sunshine outside Am Fuaran Bar which is a tiny little pub in an amazing setting just a little further along the Coigach peninsula.
 We spent the afternoon sunbathing at Achnahaird Beach.
 I went into the water but only up to my waist, the water wasn’t too cold but the waves were quite high.
 As we left the beach a herd of black sheep came walking across the sand; they looked very beautiful.